MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector.md

 <br>

-*NOTE: spamming #VMEXIT in a loop like this could lead to a CLOCK_WATCHDOG_TIMEOUT, if the SetNptHook() routine isn't well optimized enough.*
+*NOTE: spamming #VMEXIT in a loop like this could lead to a CLOCK_WATCHDOG_TIMEOUT, if the vmexit handler for SetNptHook() isn't well optimized enough.*

 <br>